brysonandrew/codebro-starter-pack/README.md

-# Bootstrap repo for isomorphic React.js apps with Typescript.
+# Repo for isomorphic React.js apps with Typescript.

 ## Installation:
 ``` bash